 On the one hand, it’s great that folks are demonstrating that they know not all cities have the same labor market – they’re at least halfway there!
 It’s the context in which they’re using this term where things get confusing.
 Let me show you the secret comp handshake on this and welcome you as honorary members of the Poindexter Comp Club!

-Cost of Living vs. Cost of Labor, in a Nutshell
+Cost of labor vs. Cost of living, in a Nutshell

 First, the technical stuff.
 What exactly do these two terms mean?